 Lusk is a very small town located in the state of Wyoming.
 With a population of 1,445 people and just one neighborhood, Lusk is the 44th largest community in Wyoming.

-The percentage of adults in Lusk who are college-educated is close to the national average for all communities of 21.84%: 18.08% of the adults in Lusk have a bachelor's degree or advanced degree.
+The education level of Lusk citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.08% of adults 25 and older in Lusk have a college degree.

 The per capita income in Lusk in 2022 was $25,542, which is low income relative to Wyoming, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,168 for a family of four.
 However, Lusk contains both very wealthy and poor people as well.